 For the autumn season, some of the best ways you can add a cozy feeling when you decorate a kitchen table for fall is by adding:

-- Pops of fall colors, like burnt orange or terracotta
+- Pops of warm fall colors, like burnt orange or terracotta

 - Touches of gold, like vintage brass